A Woman of the Century: Biographies

 The biographies in this work were intended to include all facts worth mentioning to create an educational record of the lives of American 19th century women.
 They were meant to include "the secret of her success", how the women had progressed and their ideas.
 The editors intended that the book would entertain and educate the readers about important women and their role in America's history.
 More than half of the entries are of women who had either never married or had become widowed at a young age and did not remarry.

-Portraits

 The biographical sketches are accompanied by thirteen hundred half-tone engravings, made from photographs.
-The images are all out of copyright due to their age.